Business Visitors Visa

 They don’t need a work permit to come to Canada.

-Business visitors must prove that their main source of income and their main place of business are outside Canada.
+Business visitors (Business Visitors Visa) must prove that their main source of income and their main place of business are outside Canada.

 You aren’t considered a business visitor, and may need to get a work permit, if you’re doing work for a Canadian company.
 For example, you’re an employee sent by a foreign company to fulfill a contract with a Canadian company.